OUTMemphis Parent Groups

-The PRYSM Parents group meets on the FIRST Saturday of the month at Otherlands Cafe (641 Cooper St, Memphis, TN 38104) at 4:15 pm.
+The PRYSM Parents group meets on the FIRST Saturday of the month at Otherlands Cafe (641 Cooper St, Memphis, TN 38104) from 4:15 – 5:15pm.
 You do not need to inform anyone you are coming in advance and there will be other parent volunteers there to meet you.
-The meeting is planned so parents can meet and socialize with each other while the PRYSM youth group is happening down the street at OUTMemphis.
+The meeting is planned so parents and volunteers can meet and socialize with each other while the PRYSM youth group is happening down the street at OUTMemphis.

 For more information please email Stephanie, the Youth Services Manager.

 TransParent is a group hosted at OUTMemphis, for parents of Transgender individuals of all ages.
 The group is facilitated by licensed Psychologist, Dr. KT Hiestand.
 Come join us and meet other parents who are going through similar experiences.
 TransParent meets on the last Sunday of each month from 2:00-3:00 PM.
 For more information please contact email@example.com .

 My Kid is Gay